How to Become a Sports Psychologist: Career Guide, Salary & Degrees 2025

-Biles picked up three Bronze medals in balance beam competitions at the Olympic games held in 2021, but for many athletes and sport psychologists, her highest prize was earned simply by going public with the condition she was experiencing.
+Biles picked up Bronze and Silver medals in balance beam competitions at the 2021 Olympic Games.
+Still, for many athletes and sport psychologists, her highest prize was simply going public with the condition she was experiencing.
+If helping athletes of all calibers and capabilities get past mental blocks like the yips—from Olympians down to individual recreational players—sounds like the right job for you, becoming a sports psychologist could be your path forward.

 What Is Sports Psychology?

 For many people, playing sports is a fun way to stay fit while scratching that competitive itch.
 Far more Americans participate in daily physical exercise now than ever before.
-That upward trend has been tracking for decades now and there’s every reason to believe it will continue now that physical fitness is recognized as the key to every aspect of wellness – including psychological.
+That upward trend has been tracking for decades now, and there's every reason to believe it will continue now that physical fitness is recognized as the key to every aspect of wellness, including psychological.

 A select few of those folks are counted among those living the dream of being selected from a sea of eager athletes to make the elite leagues and circuits of professional sports.
 But what makes some strive to play sports at a competitive level?
 What makes some push themselves to their limits for nothing more than the satisfaction of winning?
-How does playing sports affect people mentally and emotionally?

 These are just a few of the questions that sport psychologists try to answer.